This guide has been assembled to help you understand the requirements of the statutes of the State of Florida.

 The certification of each director as required by s.
 720.3033(1)(a).

 New board members are required to attend orientation classes within 90-days of their appointment, and now also attend annual continuing education courses.
-At the end of each a certificate is issued.
+At the end of each class/course a certificate is issued.
 All certifications for the active board should be uploaded to the website.
 The initial orientation certificate should be linked to the board member's entry in the Board & Staff control panel.

 Tip: Remember to remove certifications of directors no longer on the board.